mrhamza7/AI-ML-Model-Training-Studio/README.md

    Open the project in Google Colab or Jupyter Notebook.

 2. **Upload Dataset**
-   Upload any `.csv` file using the upload button provided.
+   Upload any `.csv,.xlsx,.xls` file using the upload button provided.

 3. **Explore the Dataset**
    - View top records